This post was updated since its original publication in January 2019.

 For low-income women who struggle to pay for their birth control, the alternative is usually family planning clinics, including those that receive federal Title X funding.
 However, in August 2018 the administration announced shortened funding periods for Title X grants, from three years to just seven months.

 Moreover, earlier this year the administration stopped Title X funding for clinics that refer women to abortion services, making it difficult for clinics to stay open and further threatening access to both birth control and reproductive health services, particularly for low-income and minority women.
 Planned Parenthood, which serves more than 40 percent of Title X patients in its clinics, withdrew from the Title X program as a result of this so-called gag rule, relying instead on its emergency funds to provide services in the near term.

-The administration’s attempt to make it harder for women to access birth control is especially worrisome in light of our findings in a recent Commonwealth Fund analysis on women’s health, including maternal health.
-Women in the U.S. had the highest rate of maternal mortality because of complications from pregnancy or childbirth among 11 high-income countries.
-The recently passed Preventing Maternal Deaths Act, which channels federal funding to states to study ways of preventing pregnancy-related deaths, is a much-needed step toward improving maternal care in the U.S.
+The administration’s attempt to make it harder for women to access birth control is especially worrisome in light of a recent Commonwealth Fund study on women’s health and health care.
+Among 11 high-income countries, women in the U.S. had the highest rate of maternal mortality because of complications from pregnancy or childbirth.
+The recently passed Preventing Maternal Deaths Act, which channels federal funding to states to study ways of preventing pregnancy-related deaths, is a much-needed step toward improving maternal care.

-In our study, we showed that women in the U.S. have a harder time getting needed care than women in other high-income countries.
+Our study showed that women in the U.S. have a harder time getting needed care than women in other high-income countries do.
 They also have worse health outcomes.
-Notably, U.S. women had the highest incidence of chronic illness, emotional distress, and dissatisfaction with care among women in the 11 industrialized countries that the Commonwealth Fund has used to benchmark health system performance for more than two decades.
-In the 10 other countries, women’s access to health care is not tied to their employment status, and all women have access to free or affordable contraceptives.
+Notably, U.S. women have the highest incidence of chronic illness, emotional distress, and dissatisfaction with care compared with their peers in other countries.
+Unlike in the U.S., women in the 10 other countries we studied enjoy access to health care that isn’t tied to their employment status, and all have access to free or affordable contraceptives.